 Electrolysis isn’t just an innovation in the world of cosmetics, it’s also the only truly permanent method of targeted hair removal.
-Skilled aesthetic specialists Maureen Hines, CPE, AP LE, LBAT/P, CLO/A, MLSO/C, and Celena Hall, MLSO/C, CLO/A, along with medical director Bryan Rolfes, MD, a facial plastics and ENT physician, provide this exciting method of removing unwanted body hair utilizing specially designed radiofrequency energy at Aesthetic Therapies in Woodbury, Minnesota.
+Skilled aesthetic specialists Maureen Hines, CPE, AP LE, LBAT/P, CLO/A, MLSO/C, along with medical director Bryan Rolfes, MD, a facial plastics and ENT physician, provide this exciting method of removing unwanted body hair utilizing specially designed radiofrequency energy at Aesthetic Therapies in Woodbury, Minnesota.
 You can permanently shape up and beautify your eyebrows or finally get rid of that incessant upper lip hair.
 For exceptional precision, accuracy, and results, look no further than electrolysis at Aesthetic Therapies.
 Call the office today or click to book online.

 Electrolysis is an FDA-approved treatment to remove individual hairs from the face or body.
 With electrolysis, your specialist carefully and gently inserts an ultra-fine probe into the base of your hair follicle to the dermal papilla to heat and disable the papilla — the area of the follicle that contains the blood supply and feeds the cells that generate hair.
 Your specialist usually removes the hair with a forceps.